WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta6/index.md

 This is a big new release with huge new features and lots of optimizations and improvements, including:

 * **Debugging** - What what?!
-Yup; in-IDE debugging in Visual Studio for Windows and Mac, AND VS Code.
+Yup; in-IDE debugging in Visual Studio for Mac, AND VS Code (VS2019 coming very soon!!)
 * **Device/OS Configuration** - Device and OS settings can now be configured at build time via yaml config files.
 * **.NET Standard 2.1 Fixes** - The last of the .NET Standard 2.1 deployment stuff is in, fixing `System.Text.Json`.
-* **Faster, More Reliable Networking** - There have been a number of big optimizations in the networing stack promising much more reliable networking.
+* **Faster, More Reliable Networking** - There have been a number of big optimizations in the networking stack promising much more reliable networking.
 * **Improved Deployment** - App and OS deployment has undergone a massive update, offering a more reliable experience.
-* **Up to 20x Graphics Performance Improvements** - [Adrian]
+* **Up to 20x Graphics Performance Improvements** - New graphics optimizations to improve drawing performance, especially for fills and rectangles.
-* **Meadow.Foundation Improvements** - [Adrian]
+* **Meadow.Foundation Improvements** - Fixes, optimizations and stability improvements plus new buffer classes to manage in-memory graphics/sprites.

 ## Updating

 This is a full stack release requiring an OS update, new nuget packages, a new Meadow CLI and new Visual Studio extensions.
 Start by making sure you have the latest version CLI (v0.15.0) by running:

 ```bash
 dotnet tool update Wildernesslabs.Meadow.CLI --global